Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/5_pointers_and_arrays/README.md

 ## 5.11 Pointers to Functions

-In C, a function itself is not a variable, but it is possible to define pointers to functions, which can be assignedm placed in arrays, passed to functions, returned by functions.
+In C, a function itself is not a variable, but it is possible to define pointers to functions, which can be assigned, placed in arrays, passed to functions, returned by functions.

 Functions to be passed to other functions need not to use the `&` operator.